ngi-nix/yunohost/REVIEW.md

 A basic overview of the what should be reviewed.

 ### Prerequisites
-- Nixops deployment needs libvirtd (flake's checks should the same)
+- VM environment needs Qemu to be installed

 ### Notes
 - Verify YunoHost is packaged